omegaphoenix/machine-teaching/readme.txt

 Installation instructions:

+1. $ python Datasets/chinese_parser.py
-1. $ cd machine_teaching
+2. $ cd machine_teaching
-2. $ python manage.py migrate
+3. $ python manage.py migrate
-3. $ python manage.py runserver 0.0.0.0:8000
+4. $ python manage.py runserver 0.0.0.0:8000

 The working demo should then by opening a browser and entering: A.B.C.D:8000/teacher Make sure that port 8000 allows data in if you want external access to the website.